Lodged by the Supreme Administrative Court

 The judgment of the Court of Justice of 11 December 2014 can be found here

-The subsequent decision of the Supreme Administrative Court (judgment of 25 February 2015, no. 1 As 113/2012-133) can be found here
+The subsequent decision of the Supreme Administrative Court (judgment of 25 February 2015, no. 1 As 113/2012-133) can be found here (only in Czech).

 The Supreme Administrative Court referred the following questions to the Court of Justice for a preliminary ruling: